department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/preparing-content-for-translation.md

 |---|---|
 | Call when you're on your way to the hospital. | Call when you're en route to the hospital. |

-- [ ] Text uses consistent terms and avoids synonyms
+- [ ] Text uses consistent terms and avoids synonyms.

 | Like this | Not like this |
 |---|---|
 | **Sign in to start your application.** <br> When you sign in, you can save your work as you go. | **Sign in to start your application.** <br> When you log in, you can save your work as you go. |

-- [ ] Text is succinct and avoids redundancies
+- [ ] Text is succinct and avoids redundancies.

 | Like this | Not like this |
 |---|---|
 | Wear a mask that covers your mouth and nose. | It is useful to remember to wear a mask that covers your mouth and nose. |

-- [ ] Text is as free as possible of ambiguous words (e.g. use "after" or "when" instead of "once")
+- [ ] Text is as free as possible of ambiguous words (e.g. use "after" or "when" instead of "once").
-- [ ] Text specifies nouns with "the." (exception: "VA" uses just "VA" and not "the VA") [ADD EXAMPLE]
+- [ ] Text specifies nouns with "the." (exception: "VA" uses just "VA" and not "the VA").
+[ADD EXAMPLE]
 - [ ] Text has as few pronouns as possible (especially avoiding the pronoun "it").
 Repeat the noun in a sentence rather than using a pronoun.
 [REVIEW THIS ONE MORE]
 - [ ] Address the Veteran as an individual with second person singular: “you” and “your.”